underdocs/underdocs/CONTRIBUTING.md

 We cannot overstate how much you help by creating a pull request!
 Thank you!

 Before creating a pull request though, make sure, that at least there is some corresponding feature request, bug or some issue or open one.
-Also, if you want to refactor something, open a new issue first with the `refactor` label.
 You best bet is to pick up something with the `help wanted` or `good first issue` label.

+When in doubt, drop a message to the `#contributing` channel of our Discord server: https://discord.gg/b24S72

 ## Support Questions

+When it comes to personal support requests, you have two options:

-As underdocs does not have a chat currently, the issue tracker can be used for personal support requests.
-Just stick a `question` label on them.
+  * Open a new issue in the issue tracker.
+Just make sure to stick a `question` label on it.
+  * Ask in the `#need-help` channel of our Discord server: https://discord.gg/b24S72

 ## Creating a PR